 The UBC Embodied Carbon Pilot is a multi-year research study on the practice of conducting LCAs to measure a building’s global warming potential (GWP), and how they can be used effectively to inform policy and guidelines on embodied carbon emission from building materials, through the establishment of benchmarks and eventually performance targets.
-The Pilot is being conducted by the Urban Innovation Research team in the UBC Sustainability Initiative (USI), in collaboration with UBC Campus and Community Planning and Athena Sustainable Materials Institute, and supported by funding from Forestry Innovation Investment’s Wood First program.
+The Pilot is being conducted by the Urban Innovation Research team in the UBC Sustainability Initiative (USI), in collaboration with UBC Campus and Community Planning and Athena Sustainable Materials Institute.

 The building industry is a significant contributor to climate change.
 Buildings and construction are currently responsible for 39 percent of all global greenhouse gas (GHG) emissions (UNEP), and since the rate of construction is only expected to grow in the coming decades, reducing emissions from the building sector is critical to addressing climate change.
 GHG emissions from the operation of buildings have been most significant, but as buildings’ operational energy consumption is reduced, along with the associated operational emissions, the embodied emissions from building materials are becoming proportionally more significant.